By Mike Lynch

 Old Mountain Road

-The contact also addresses infrastructure and maintenance on Old Mountain Road, a popular section of the Jackrabbit ski trail.
+The contract also addresses infrastructure and maintenance on Old Mountain Road, a popular section of the Jackrabbit ski trail.

 It says the DEC will construct a new parking area near the intersection of Old Mountain Road and Route 73, a project that is already laid out in the Sentinel Mountain Range Wilderness and Saranac Lake Wild Forest unit management plans.
 Those plans call for a parking area of 11 vehicles.